Preparedness Portal

 Why Prepare?

 A disaster can strike quickly and without warning.
 It can force you to evacuate your neighborhood or confine you to your home, and your family may be without basic services like water, gas, electricity, and telephones, or access to stores and other services for several hours or days.
 While public safety personnel will be on the scene after a disaster, they cannot reach everyone right away.
-The best way to make your family and your home safe is to be prepare before disaster strikes.
+The best way to make your family and your home safe is to be prepared before disaster strikes.

 Know Your Zone